bipin-nepular/workflow-docs/action_procedures.rst

         "jsonrpc": "2.0",
         "id": 1217735483,
         "result": {
-            "\Kanboard\Action\TaskLogMoveAnotherColumn": "Add a comment logging moving the task between columns", "\Kanboard\Action\TaskAssignColorUser": "Assign a color to a specific user", "\Kanboard\Action\TaskAssignColorColumn": "Assign a color when the task is moved to a specific column", "\Kanboard\Action\TaskAssignCategoryColor": "Assign automatically a category based on a color", "\Kanboard\Action\TaskAssignColorCategory": "Assign automatically a color based on a category", "\Kanboard\Action\TaskAssignSpecificUser": "Assign the task to a specific user", "\Kanboard\Action\TaskAssignCurrentUser": "Assign the task to the person who does the action", "\Kanboard\Action\TaskUpdateStartDate": "Automatically update the start date",
+            "\Workflow\Action\TaskLogMoveAnotherColumn": "Add a comment logging moving the task between columns", "\Workflow\Action\TaskAssignColorUser": "Assign a color to a specific user", "\Workflow\Action\TaskAssignColorColumn": "Assign a color when the task is moved to a specific column", "\Workflow\Action\TaskAssignCategoryColor": "Assign automatically a category based on a color", "\Workflow\Action\TaskAssignColorCategory": "Assign automatically a color based on a category", "\Workflow\Action\TaskAssignSpecificUser": "Assign the task to a specific user", "\Workflow\Action\TaskAssignCurrentUser": "Assign the task to the person who does the action", "\Workflow\Action\TaskUpdateStartDate": "Automatically update the start date",
-            "\Kanboard\Action\TaskAssignUser": "Change the assignee based on an external username", "\Kanboard\Action\TaskAssignCategoryLabel": "Change the category based on an external label", "\Kanboard\Action\TaskClose": "Close a task",
+            "\Workflow\Action\TaskAssignUser": "Change the assignee based on an external username", "\Workflow\Action\TaskAssignCategoryLabel": "Change the category based on an external label", "\Workflow\Action\TaskClose": "Close a task",
-            "\Kanboard\Action\CommentCreation": "Create a comment from an external provider", "\Kanboard\Action\TaskCreation": "Create a task from an external provider", "\Kanboard\Action\TaskDuplicateAnotherProject": "Duplicate the task to another project", "\Kanboard\Action\TaskMoveColumnAssigned": "Move the task to another column when assigned to a user", "\Kanboard\Action\TaskMoveColumnUnAssigned": "Move the task to another column when assignee is cleared", "\Kanboard\Action\TaskMoveAnotherProject": "Move the task to another project", "\Kanboard\Action\TaskOpen": "Open a task"
+            "\Workflow\Action\CommentCreation": "Create a comment from an external provider", "\Workflow\Action\TaskCreation": "Create a task from an external provider", "\Workflow\Action\TaskDuplicateAnotherProject": "Duplicate the task to another project", "\Workflow\Action\TaskMoveColumnAssigned": "Move the task to another column when assigned to a user", "\Workflow\Action\TaskMoveColumnUnAssigned": "Move the task to another column when assignee is cleared", "\Workflow\Action\TaskMoveAnotherProject": "Move the task to another project", "\Workflow\Action\TaskOpen": "Open a task"
         }
     }